| Abby and Neil Fox, 2015 |

 a cistern that needed to be refilled; electricity was intermittent and of

-exceptionally low voltage burning out refrigerator motors on a regular basis or
+exceptionally low voltage, burning out refrigerator motors regularly or

 barely illuminating incandescent light bulbs; propane tanks had to be personally